What is Basic HTML Tag?

 What is an Attribute?

-An attribute is an additional value that can configure a tag or that can adjust the behavior of the tag.
+An attribute is an additional value that can configure a tag or adjust the tag’s behaviour.
 Here is a perfect example of what a tag looks like with an attribute added

 <button id=” SubmitPizza” class=”btn”>Add Pizza</button>

-The value of the id attribute can be anything you want it to be, though it can’t have any space in it.
+The id attribute’s value can be anything you want it to be, though it can’t have any space in it.
 The second attribute is the class attribute.
 The class attribute can take multiple values, which can be whatever you want them to be.

 The global attribute is able to be set on all tags.
 Let’s go over the four most commonly used global attributes.